twr14152/Go_Network_Scripts/ssh_client/runcli/README.md

 cmds: show version

 ```
-Alternatively you could go copy the directory over to go/src but thats not what I was intending to happen.
+Alternatively you could go copy the directory over to go/src but thats pretty manual and not what I was intending to have happen.

 ```
 cp -r runcli/ /home/pi/go/src/